core-wg/oscore/draft-ietf-core-object-security.md

 The maximum sequence number to guarantee nonce uniqueness ({{nonce-uniqueness}}) is algorithm dependent.
 Using AES_CCM, with the maximum sequence number SHALL be 2^(min(nonce length in bits, 56) - 1) - 1.
 The "-1" in the exponent stems from the same partial IV and flipped bit of IV ({{cose-object}}) is used in request and response.
 The compression algorithm ({{app-compression}}) assumes that the partial IV is 56 bits or less (which is the reason for min(,) in the exponent).

-The inner block options enable the sender to split large messages into protected blocks such that the receiving node can verify blocks before having received the complete message.
+The inner block options enable the sender to split large messages into OSCOAP-protected blocks such that the receiving node can verify blocks before having received the complete message.
 The outer block options allow for arbitrary proxy fragmentation operations that cannot be verified by the endpoints, but can by policy be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
 A maximum message size (above which the sending endpoint fragments the message and the receiving endpoint discards the message, if complying to the policy) may be obtained as part of normal resource discovery.

 Applications need to use a padding scheme if the content of a message can be determined solely from the length of the payload.
 As an example, the strings "YES" and "NO" even if encrypted can be distinguished from each other as there is no padding supplied by the current set of encryption algorithms.
 Some information can be determined even from looking at boundary conditions.
 An example of this would be returning an integer between 0 and 100 where lengths of 1, 2 and 3 will provide information about where in the range things are.
 Three different methods to deal with this are: 1) ensure that all messages are the same length.
 For example using 0 and 1 instead of 'yes' and 'no'.
 2) Use a character which is not part of the responses to pad to a fixed length.
 For example, pad with a space to three characters.
 3) Use the PKCS #7 style padding scheme where m bytes are appended each having the value of m.
 For example, appending a 0 to "YES" and two 1's to "NO".
 This style of padding means that all values need to be padded.